Microstructural Insights into Fast Ion Transport in Solid Electrolytes via Multiscale Modeling: Methods

 Together with the active set matrix $\mathbf{A}$ of the fitted MTP, the extrapolation grade~\cite{Podryabinkin2023Aug} of $x$ can be calculated as

 It can be interpreted that, given the training set and the fitted MTP, $x$ is evaluated as interpolative if $\gamma_x < 1$ and as extrapolative if $\gamma_x > 1$~\cite{Podryabinkin2017Dec}.

 In the present study, MTPs with eight radial basis functions were used.
 The minimum and maximum cutoffs were set to \SI{1.5}{} and \SI{5}{\angstrom}, respectively.
 The fitting weights for the energies and atomic forces were set to $N_{\mathrm{at}}^{-1}$ and \SI{0.001}{\angstrom\textsuperscript{2}}, respectively, where $N_{\mathrm{at}}$ is the number of atoms in the corresponding cell.
 The local extrapolation grade thresholds for selecting and breaking were 1.4 and 5, respectively.
 MTPs trained up to level 18 were used for all simulation models in the production runs.
-The training and validation root-mean-squared errors of all utilized MTPs are less than \SI{10}{meV\,atom^{-1}} in energy (see Extended Data Fig.~\ref{fig:accuracy}).
-Details of the parameters used in AL are provided in the Supplementary Note 1 and Supplementary Figs.~1-3.
+For the same material system, the training and validation root-mean-squared errors of all utilized MTPs are below \SI{10}{meV\,atom^{-1}} in energy (Suppl.~Fig.~5).
+Details of the parameters used in AL are provided in Suppl.~Note~1 and Suppl.~Figs.~1--3.